Knox Grammar School: Army Cadet Unit

-The Knox Ravenswood Cadet Unit (KRCU) comprises up to 2000+ members, ranging from recruits (RCTs) to Cadet Under Officers (CUOs).
-The KRCU is an army cadet unit within the 26th Battalion of the NSW 2nd AAC BDE.
+The Knox Ravenswood Army Cadet Unit (KRACU) comprises up to 1200+ members, ranging from recruits (RCTs) to Cadet Under Officers (CUOs).
+The KRACU is an army cadet unit within the NSW 2nd AAC BDE.
 Participation is compulsory from the start of Term 4 Year 8, through to the end of Term 3 Year 9 for attendees of Knox Grammar School, and offers voluntary participation for attendees at the Ravenswood School for Girls from Term 4 Year 8.
 After the completion of basic recruit training in their first year, cadets may decide to either discharge from the Unit, or attend a Promotion Course to attempt to attain a higher rank and/or continue into a Senior or Recruit company.

 The Unit participates in combined Annual Field Exercise (AFX) at the end of Term 1, and holds its own Junior, Senior, and CUOs Promotions Courses during August each year.
-Additionally, the KRCU holds ceremonial parades for the Old Knox Grammarians Association (OKGA), an ANZAC Day Parade to commemorate ANZAC Day (though held several weeks after the day itself), and a Passing-Out Parade at the end of the cadet year to farewell the Year 12 members at the conclusion of their service to the Unit.
+Additionally, the KRACU holds ceremonial parades for the Old Knox Grammarians Association (OKGA), an ANZAC Day Parade to commemorate ANZAC Day (though held several weeks after the day itself), and a Passing-Out Parade at the end of the cadet year to farewell the Year 12 members at the conclusion of their service to the Unit.

-The KRCU was formerly called the Knox Grammar School Army Cadet Unit (KGSACU), but was renamed to its current name in 2024 to "acknowledge and formalise the deep and lasting partnership between Knox and Ravenswood School for Girls".
+The KRACU was formerly called the Knox Grammar School Army Cadet Unit (KGSACU), but was renamed to its current name in 2024 to "acknowledge and formalise the deep and lasting partnership between Knox and Ravenswood School for Girls".